· 3 min read

 https://transfat-detector.vercel.app/

-Ok you look at nuturtioin facts.
+Ok nutrition facts.
 There is a row for trans fat and the value is 0g.
 I thought why is this even here?

 Turns out there is a loophole for trans fats in the US.
 The FDA allows food manufacturers to round down trans fat content to zero if it contains less than 0.5 grams per serving.
 This means a product can claim “0g trans fat” on the nutrition label even if it actually contains up to 0.49 grams per serving.

-I thought—why can’t I just point my phone at a label and get a straight answer?
+Can I point my phone at a label and get a straight answer?

 Point your camera at a nutrition label, get an instant yes/no on trans fats plus context for everything else on the label.
-Works for people managing dietary restrictions, parents, anyone who just wants clarity without the hassle.
+Works for people managing dietary restrictions, like to avoid loopholes, parents, anyone who just wants to be told the truth when they look at something. 😍

 Bridges